andrewsteckley/anticryptography/README.md

 Normal communications rely on both sender and reciever having a shared context and a coding system used to encode the message.
 For example, the document you are reading uses the english language and the english alphabet.
-But when sender and recceiver have never met and so do not both know a common coding system, then how might they communicate?
+But when sender and receiver have never met and so do not both know a common coding system, then how might they communicate?
-One must create a message that relies on some minimal context that is garanteed to be shared, and then use that to bootstrap the teaching of a coding system.
+One must create a message that relies on some minimal context that is guaranteed to be shared, and then use that to bootstrap the teaching of a coding system.

 If you have an affinity for this kind of challenge, take a crack to figuring out the message.
 Please send me your answer (or your questions). you can email me at: